BlenderSleuth/Unlokit/README.md

 ### Tools
 - Spring tool: Turns a block into rubber, allows key to bounce
+- Bomb tool: Give more energy to the key, can reach further up the levels
 - Glue tool: Create a block covered in glue, can stick other objects to it
 - Fan tool: Creates a fan on impact, can be used to blow key in a particular direction
 - Gravity tool: Genreates a field that will draw objects in, helps with curving round corners
-- Energy tool: Give more energy to the key, can reach further up the levels